CryptosOdysseus/AALE-Contributions/DRAFT-wrapup-previous-3-sessions .md

 **Creative Commons Attribution License: https://creativecommons.org/licenses/by/4.0/**

 **Attribution: Christophe Bosquillon, MSc in cryptocurrency, digital assets & blockchain at the University of Nicosia, Cyprus (on-going).
-Also an alumni of Mines Paritech & HEC (Entrepreneurs) Paris.
+Also an alumni of Mines Paritech & HEC (Entrepreneurs) Paris.**

-Preamble

-Here below we summarized key take-outs from the Beth et al. Berlin Live session with Cem & Jim’s Publishing DAO.
-We further pivot toward methods that get us closer to our previously stated (evolving) goals, reminded below.
-Suggestions made by Brian for process improvements were approved, therefore we further implement and refine these.
-This work has consistently been built upon input of our Team Legal Hackers Extraordinaire, thus from our (Chris) non-lawyer perspective, mistakes, confusions & omissions are ours only.

-At time this might all sound like “explain it to a five years-old”, but in our experience, a couple of things matter, in particular:

--1- Here, we keep it simply useful to All, involved & invested reading this, i.e. actionable & implementable by All, toward next steps & goals ;

--2- While none of this is Legal Advice, nor may be construed as (an attempt at) Legal Practice, the ones in a position to expect from this some form of usefulness & utility include our friends at Publishing DAO, so we try & make it worth their while first, so it might work for us as well ;

--3- This should be useful too, as raw material for Major Tom reporting to Ground Control.
-Furthermore, bearing in mind some of the ulterior motives are educational, and also advising senior decision makers in various settings, it’s important to keep it intelligible, digestible & palatable ;

--4- We’ve all been through reading dense academic papers, forged by strikingly intelligent tunnel-vision people, with this inevitable question of  “SO WHAT?… does it imply in relation with the problem at hand & how can we use this anyway”: here we try to tame the troika of complexity, granularity, and guaranteed rabbit holes, while not losing sight of the larger picture, and ultimate usefulness & utility of this work & project ;

--5- This World’s quandary of silo-ed and fractured need-to-know processes & procedures, has all of us scrambling time & resources on cross-disciplinarian “stitching-babushka” efforts.
-While this may be partly due to the fact that knowledge & information are power & rent-seekers, our issues here might be best resolved by cracking disciplinarian dams, getting everyone to happily row & cruise on the same B/L/T/ drakkar.

--6- As we happily row, we might be able to further refine objectives & subsequent steps for retro-planning of next sessions & Fall deliverables.

--7- Quote of the Week: Rebel, But With A Regulated Cause.
+**This key take-outs are best tackled if you first scan te file "AALE - Most Salient Point Mid-Summer 2019 .md" (INSERT LINK)**

-Table of contents
+**Table of contents**

--A- Suggestion for better process by Bryan: approved & being implemented -B- Engagement with customer and laying the ground to establish a lawyer-client relationship -C- Start with simplified use cases and build a primary foundation – then build up complexity -D- Taming the troika of complexity, granularity, and guaranteed rabbit holes
+**-A- Suggestion for better process by Bryan: approved & being implemented**

+**-B- Engagement with customer and laying the ground to establish a lawyer-client relationship**

+**-C- Start with simplified use cases and build a primary foundation – then build up complexity**

+**-D- Taming the troika of complexity, granularity, and guaranteed rabbit holes**

--E- (Re-)Statement of objectives
+**-E- (Re-)Statement of objectives

-E-1: Pre-Fall objectives (Working Topics as laid out by Dazza in GitHub & HackMD)
+**-E-1: Pre-Fall objectives (Working Topics as laid out by Dazza in GitHub & HackMD)**

-E-2: AALE/DAO engineered for self-compliance among members and vis-à-vis external parties
+**-E-2: AALE/DAO engineered for self-compliance among members and vis-à-vis external parties**

-E-3: Bryan Functions & Legal Objects
+**-E-3: Bryan Functions & Legal Objects**

--F- A Question of Method(s) in Legal Analysis
+**-F- A Question of Method(s) in Legal Analysis**

-F-1: Apply several legal frameworks & define R4 (Roles & Relationships, Rights & Responsibilities)
+**-F-1: Apply several legal frameworks & define R4 (Roles & Relationships, Rights & Responsibilities)**

-F-2: Merits of Agency Law framework
+**-F-2: Merits of Agency Law framework**

-F-3: Merits of Contract Law framework (+ some Tort Law maybe)
+**-F-3: Merits of Contract Law framework (+ some Tort Law maybe)**

-F-4: Dichotomy between traditional set-up & AALE/DAO in relation with Legal Structures
+**-F-4: Dichotomy between traditional set-up & AALE/DAO in relation with Legal Structures**

-F-5: Functions that are required to build up frameworks toward objectives
+**-F-5: Functions that are required to build up frameworks toward objectives**

-F-6: Guaranteed Rabbit Hole 1- capped & to be tackled later: differences between jurisdictions
+**-F-6: Guaranteed Rabbit Hole 1- capped & to be tackled later: differences between jurisdictions**

-F-7: Guaranteed Rabbit Hole 2- capped & to be tackled later: code, free speech, and liability
+**-F-7: Guaranteed Rabbit Hole 2- capped & to be tackled later: code, free speech, and liability**

+**-G- Other important points requiring further digging (COMPLETE WITH SALIENT POINTS)**

+XXXXXXXXXXXXXXXXXXXXXXXXXX

--G- Next Steps
+**-H- Next Steps**

-G-1: Further consolidating the Agency Law analysis with the Publishing DAO case
+**-G-1: Further consolidating the Agency Law analysis with the Publishing DAO case**

-G-2: Transitioning to Contract Law analysis
+**-G-2: Transitioning to Contract Law analysis**

-G-3: Getting closer to pre-Fall objectives as mentioned in HackMD Working Topics
+**-G-3: Getting closer to pre-Fall objectives as mentioned in HackMD Working Topics**

-G-4: Starting retro-planning of next steps with Indian Summer & Wintery Fall deliverables -A- Suggestion for better process by Bryan: approved & being implemented
+**-G-4: Starting retro-planning of next steps with Indian Summer & Wintery Fall deliverables**

+-A- Suggestion for better process by Bryan: approved & being implemented

 “ As a process for ensuring that each working session has something produced from it - insights, concerns identified - it would be good to: